errolkutan/MongoDB-OpsManager-Postman/README.md

 - endDate : The end date in YYYY-MM-DDTHH:mm:SSZ format to use for log and metric extraction
 - agentApiKey : The Agent API key to use where needed

+Instructions for creating a Postman environment can be found [here](https://learning.postman.com/docs/sending-requests/managing-environments/#creating-environments).